What is an Adjustment?

 What problems can a chiropractor treat?

 Chiropractors treat a wide variety of conditions.
 Treating low back or neck pain are the conditions most often associated with Chiropractors.
 The list of conditions below shows just a few of the ones that can be successfully treated by chiropractic.
-We tend to treat many others due to Dr. Zimmer’s expertise in nutrition.
+We tend to treat many others due to Drs.
+Edward and Samantha Zimmer’s expertise in nutrition.

 |Low back pain